Tarun-500/frontend_interview_prepration/JS_theorye_Questions.md

 ## 7) Callback function - In JavaScript, a callback function is a function that is passed as an argument to another function and is executed later, typically after the completion of some operation or task.
 Callback functions are commonly used in asynchronous programming to handle tasks that depend on the completion of other tasks or events.
 They allow for flexible and efficient control flow by enabling actions to be executed asynchronously or in response to certain events.

-Function that takes a callback as an argument function greet(name, callback) {
+A function that takes a callback as an argument function greet(name, callback) {
   console.log("Hello, " + name + "!");
   // Execute the callback function after greeting